Living in Germantown has given me a brand new appreciation for birds

 --

-Listening to Chopin in my room, both windows open and the rain pouring down outside, incense burning, watching that nocturne track on a table turning around and around, getting mechanically reanimated by a machine, itself deeply aesthetic and a definitive product of my favorite aesthetic decade.
+Listening to Chopin in my room, both windows open and the rain pouring down outside, incense burning, watching that nocturne spinning around on a beautiful turntable.
 Cascading notes getting twisted up into the quiet, repetitive chaos of the rain.

 I suppose it will sound hyperbolic to say it, but wouldn't it be somehow opulent to ask for another dose of this?
 In the interest of modesty alone, wouldn't it feel appropriate now to put away this whole business of recorded music?
 Surely for me one side of a good record at the right moment is enough.